 INRG SOLAR (Little Crow) Ltd is proposing to develop a renewable led energy scheme near Scunthorpe in Lincolnshire.
 The site sits between the British Steel works at Scunthorpe and the village of Broughton.
 The development is called 'Little Crow Solar Park'

-The subsidy free project could have a generating capacity of up to 150MW of photovoltaic panels and 50MW of battery storage.
+The subsidy free project could have a generating capacity of up to 150MW of photovoltaic panels and up to 90MW of battery storage.
 This would be enough to power approximately 40,000 homes a year, more than half of the households in the North Lincolnshire area.

 WHERE IS LITTLE CROW SOLAR PARK?